AndrewQuijano/sensory/README.md

 ## Usage
 The application will open a world map and zoom in on your GPS coordinates.
-It will make a guess in which address you are located in.
+It will make a guess in which address you are located in the [Main Menu](https://github.com/AndrewQuijano/sensory/blob/master/images/main_menu.jpg)

 At this point it will also every second send the sensor information to the designated server.